rdegges/rdegges-www/content/2010/get-outside.md

 ---
-title: "Get Outside"
+aliases:
+  - /get-outside/
 date: "2010-02-13"
-tags: ["programming"]
-slug: "get-outside"
 description: "Are you a programmer?
 GET OUTSIDE MORE!
 Seriously dude.
 It's good for you!"
+tags: ["programming"]
+title: "Get Outside"
+slug: "get-outside"
 ---